World Wrestling Entertainment (WWE) Logo PNG

 2014 – today

-The current emblem also exists in two versions – light and dark.
+The current emblem also comes in two versions: light and dark.
 Designer John Lefteratos created them.
 He used smooth and unbreakable lines to make the symbolism more confident and solid.
 Two “W” are formed in lightning: one at the top and the second at the bottom.
-Between them, there is another similar letter in the negative space, which is visible in contrast to the black version.
-The chaotic bottom underline has become a wide band with a tapered end on the left.
+Between them is another similar letter in the negative space, visible in contrast to the black version.
+The chaotic bottom underline has widened into a band with a tapered left end.

 Font and Colors

-The evolution of the logo occurs simultaneously with the change of company names; therefore, it is a constant correction of the abbreviation.
-If the sign was triple at the beginning, now it is single: CWC, WWF, and W. In addition, accompanying details in the form of a globe and expanded inscriptions have gradually disappeared from the logo.
+The evolution of the logo occurs simultaneously with changes in company names; therefore, it is a constant refinement of the abbreviation.
+If the sign was triple at the beginning, now it is single: CWC, WWF, and W. In addition, accompanying details, such as a globe and expanded inscriptions, have gradually disappeared from the logo.

 The WWE logo uses the Smack Laideth Down font from Checkered Ink.
 An early version used a typeface reminiscent of the Ikarus Regular with sharp serifs.